daveyarwood/bjj-graph/README.md

 ### `bin/random-subgraph`

+> _The graphs above were generated via this script._

 `bin/random-subgraph` takes a starting position and an optional length and generates steps in the same way as `random-sequence`, but rather than printing the steps in text form, it visualizes the subgraph that the randomly generated